pereferrera/chinese_checkers/README.md

 ```

 Mouse input through pygame is a bit rusty, so you might have to repeat sometimes
-the move that inted to do.
+the move that is intended.

 ### These papers were of help: